Siege of Hama (2011)

-The siege of Hama (2011) was among the nationwide crackdowns by the Syrian Government during the early stage of the Syrian civil war.
-Anti-government protests had been ongoing in the Syrian city of Hama since 15 March 2011, when large protests were first reported in the city, similar to the protests elsewhere in Syria as part of the wider Syrian civil war.
-The events beginning in July 2011, were described by anti-government activists in the city as a "siege" or "blockade".
+The 2011 siege of Hama was among the many nationwide crackdowns by the Syrian government during the Syrian revolution, the early stage of the Syrian civil war.
+Anti-government protests had been ongoing in the Syrian city of Hama since 15 March 2011, when large protests were first reported in the city, similar to the protests elsewhere in Syria.
+The events beginning in July 2011 were described by anti-government activists in the city as a "siege" or "blockade".

-On 1 July, with more than 400,000 protestors, Hama witnessed the largest demonstration against Bashar al-Assad.
-Two days later, Syrian tanks deployed at Hama, in an operation that led to more than 16 civilian deaths at the hands of Syrian security forces.
+On 1 July, with more than 400,000 protestors, Hama witnessed the largest demonstration against President Bashar al-Assad.
+Two days later, government tanks were deployed at Hama, in an operation that led to more than 16 civilian deaths at the hands of Syrian security forces.

-On 31 July, the Government of Syria sent the Syrian Army into Hama to control protests on the eve of Ramadan, as part of a nationwide crackdown, nicknamed the "Ramadan Massacre."
+On 31 July, the Syrian government deployed the Syrian Army into Hama to control protests on the eve of Ramadan, as part of a nationwide crackdown, nicknamed the "Ramadan Massacre."
 At least 142 people across Syria died on that day, including over 100 in Hama alone, and 29 in Deir ez-Zor.
-Hundreds more have been wounded.
+Hundreds more were wounded.
 By 4 August, more than 200 civilians had been killed in Hama.

 Background

 Early history

-Hama has been the epicenter of Syrian civil war since the very event of the 1963 Ba'athist coup.
-As early as 1964, a wide scale riot, often described as uprising, broke out in the city, and was violently suppressed by the military, resulting in more than 70 citizens killed.
-Violence occurred once again during the 1976–1982 Islamic uprising in Syria, when hundreds of Hama citizens were executed in the April 1981 crackdown, whereas in February 1982, a much larger scale massacre took place in Hama, following an armed and organized uprising of Islamic groups, centered in the city.
-The 1982 Hama massacre claimed the lives of some 10,000 - 25,000 Hama citizens and Islamic militants and as many as 1,000 Syrian Army personnel.
+Historically, Hama had been the epicenter of anti-Ba'athist government since the 1963 Ba'athist coup.
+As early as 1964, a wide scale riot—often described as an uprising—broke out in the city and was violently suppressed by the military, resulting in more than 70 citizens killed.
+Violence occurred once again during the 1976–1982 Islamic uprising in Syria, when hundreds of Hama citizens were executed in the April 1981 crackdown.
+In February 1982, a much larger scale massacre took place in Hama following an armed and organized uprising of Islamic groups occurred, centered in the city.
+The 1982 massacre claimed the lives of some 10,000 - 25,000 Hama citizens and Islamic militants and as many as 1,000 Syrian Army personnel.

 Prelude

-Major disturbances in Hama began on 3 June 2011, primarily in the city center, and on occasion in the suburbs.
-The Syrian security forces shot dead up to 25 people when they dispersed a demonstration by tens of thousands of locals in the city of Hama on Friday 3 June 2011.
+On 3 June 2011, major demonstrations in Hama began, primarily in the city center, and on occasion in the suburbs.
+Syrian security forces, including military and police, shot dead up to 25 people when they dispersed a demonstration by tens of thousands of locals.

 On 1 July 2011, with more than 400,000 protestors, Hama witnessed the largest demonstration against Bashar al-Assad.
 Soon after, Assad sacked Hama's governor.
-Two days after, Syrian tanks deployed at Hama, in an operation that led to more than 20 civilians killed by the Syrian security forces and two rape cases were witnessed.
+Two days after, Syrian tanks deployed at Hama in an operation that led to more than 20 civilians being killed by the Syrian security forces and two rape cases were witnessed.

 Chronology

 July 2011

-As the city of Hama became one of the main opposition centers of the popular uprising taking place in Syria, Hama turned into a focal point of growing violence.
+As Hama became a stronghold for opposition to the embattled government of President Bashar al-Assad, reports of violence also grew.
 An armed blockade was imposed on the city on 3 July.